spacepy/spacepy/Doc/source/tips.rst

 ===============================

 One often hears that interpreted languages are too slow for whatever task someone needs to do.
-In many cases this is exactly wrong-headed.
-As the time spent programming/debugging in an interpreted language is less than a compiled language, the programmer then has time to figure out where code is slow and make it faster.
+In many cases this belief is unfounded.
+As the time spent programming and debugging in an interpreted language is of far less than for a compiled language, the programmer has more time to identify bottlenecks in the code and optimize it where necessary.
 This page is dedicated to that idea, providing examples of code speedup and best practices.

+One often neglected way to speed up development time is to use established libraries, and the time spent finding existing code that does what you want can be more productive than trying to write and optimize your own algorithms.
+We recommend exploring the SpacePy documentation, as well as taking the time to learn some of the vast functionality already in numpy_ and the Python standard library.

     * `Basic examples`_
     * `Lists, for loops, and arrays`_